Home » Movies » Primal Fear (1996)

-The film begins with the shocking murder of Archbishop Rushman (Stanley Anderson) in Chicago.
-A young altar boy named Aaron Stampler (Edward Norton), who appears to be a shy and stuttering man from Kentucky, is found fleeing the scene covered in the Archbishop’s blood.
-The case gains massive media attention due to the Archbishop’s status, and the pressure is on for someone to pay for the crime.
+The film begins with the brutal murder of Archbishop Rushman, a beloved but controversial figure in Chicago.
+The shocking act immediately becomes front-page news.
+A young altar boy named Aaron Stampler (Edward Norton), a shy and stuttering teenager from Kentucky, is found fleeing the scene, covered in the victim’s blood.
+He insists he didn’t kill the Archbishop, claiming he blacked out and remembers nothing.

 Martin Vail Takes the Case